Latest Update: 21 November 2017

 a well-trained crup

 Crups are the magical subspecies of dog, the canine equivalent of the kneazle.
-They are canon, but are almost forgotten since they get almost no "screen time".
+They are canon, but are almost forgotten since they got few mentions and almost no "screen time".

 It was time to get